tors/jquery-fileupload-rails/README.md

     //= require jquery-fileupload

-The snippet above will add the following js files to your mainfest file.
+The snippet above will add the following js files to the mainfest file.

     //=require jquery-fileupload/vendor/jquery.ui.widget
     //=require jquery-fileupload/jquery.iframe-transport